 Re-create The Future Museum

-The winner will be announced in October 2021, and will receive a grant of 10,000 euros along with the expertise and mentorship of the jury members for the implementation of the project.
+The winner will be announced at the end of 2022, and will receive a grant of 10,000 euros along with the expertise and mentorship of the jury members for the implementation of the project.
 All of the submitted projects will be published directly on the official website of the initiative, and included in other communications connected to the Playable Museum Award.

 The Playable Museum Award is an initiative of The Marini S.Pancrazio Foundation- Marino Marini Museum in Florence, Italy, in partnership with the Cultural Association TuoMuseo.